SamsungDForum/SmartViewSDK-HowTo-Article/How to use BLE/README.md

 ### OnFound Callback:

-This callback method with found service is invoked when any TV using using BLE search.
+This callback method is invoked when the TV is using BLE search.

     func onFoundUsingBle(service : Service)